-- 4 We believe that decisions about deceased donation should be based on the known wishes of the donor, so far as these can be discovered.
-Such information should, ideally, derive from the person's own expression of these wishes before death (see paragraphs 5.57-5.61 of the full report). - 5 In the absence of a record of the deceased's wishes (including the absence of any evidence of objection), information as to their likely wishes should be sought from those close to the deceased person, who are usually best placed to know the deceased person's wishes, and who themselves, in their bereavement, have a stake in how their deceased relative's body is treated. - 6 We take this overall view on the basis that there is sufficient evidence that, for many people, the disposal of their bodily material is a matter of significant personal concern, and that to take material without some evidence that this is in accordance with the person's wishes risks treating the person's body as a means to others' ends. - 7 Clearly not everyone regards their bodily material during life or during death in such a way, but the entrenched and opposing views on proposals for an 'opt-out' approach to deceased organ donation highlight the fundamental lack of consensus on this issue within the UK.
+- 1. We believe that decisions about deceased donation should be based on the known wishes of the donor, so far as these can be discovered.
+Such information should, ideally, derive from the person's own expression of these wishes before death (see paragraphs 5.57-5.61 of the full report). - 2.
+In the absence of a record of the deceased's wishes (including the absence of any evidence of objection), information as to their likely wishes should be sought from those close to the deceased person, who are usually best placed to know the deceased person's wishes, and who themselves, in their bereavement, have a stake in how their deceased relative's body is treated. - 3.
+We take this overall view on the basis that there is sufficient evidence that, for many people, the disposal of their bodily material is a matter of significant personal concern, and that to take material without some evidence that this is in accordance with the person's wishes risks treating the person's body as a means to others' ends. - 4.
+Clearly not everyone regards their bodily material during life or during death in such a way, but the entrenched and opposing views on proposals for an 'opt-out' approach to deceased organ donation highlight the fundamental lack of consensus on this issue within the UK.
 However, we make a distinction between what is required for valid consent to an intervention during one's lifetime, and what should be required for valid consent in respect of a deceased person's bodily material.
-In particular, we suggest that the degree of detail required when providing information about the proposed procedure will differ significantly, and that it should be possible for a person to provide legal authority for donation after death on the basis of quite minimal information, if this is sufficient for them to be clear about their own wishes. - 8 Finally, we emphasise the importance of consent in creating and maintaining trust in health professionals and the health care system as a whole.
+In particular, we suggest that the degree of detail required when providing information about the proposed procedure will differ significantly, and that it should be possible for a person to provide legal authority for donation after death on the basis of quite minimal information, if this is sufficient for them to be clear about their own wishes. - 5.
+Finally, we emphasise the importance of consent in creating and maintaining trust in health professionals and the health care system as a whole.
 We note that where 'medical mistrust', or mistrust of the system, is cited as a reason for people to hold back from donating bodily material, this may be associated with concerns about consent: both that the terms of the consent may be abused (for example by using the donated material in a different way from that envisaged in the consent) and that additional material may be taken without explicit consent.
-We highlight how values such as honesty and trust were raised by our consultation respondents as central in both the professional and personal relationships affected by the donation of bodily material.
-While we cannot make any clear findings from the evidence available to us as to the levels of such mistrust within the UK at present, we conclude that it is a factor that must be taken into account when considering any changes to approaches to consent.
+This is a factor that must be taken into account when considering any changes to approaches to consent.